The Central Pacific

 Tarcoles

-One of the first attractions of the region and a very famous stop on the way south to the towns of Jaco, Manuel Antonio and Quepos is the Rio Tarcoles Bridge, located on the Pan-American Highway, Route 34.
-It is a significant attraction, which you will notice by restaurants and gift shops at the beginning of the bridge and numerous amout of tourists walking the bridge.
-The reason is due to the large population of crocodiles that inhabit the Tarcoles River.
-While walking the Rio Tarcoles Bridge, you can easily spot these impressive reptiles lounging on the riverbanks or swimming in the water below.
-After watching the crocodiles you can continue your trip, but you might want to extend the experience and drive to the nearby town of Tarcoles, it is a small community located near the bridge at the Tarcoles River.
-The town itself is very small and serves as a starting point for popular boat tours along the Tarcoles River, which allows you to get even closer to the crocodiles and experience the region's diverse wildlife, including various bird species.
+One of the first attractions of the region and a very famous stop on the way south to the towns of Jaco, Manuel Antonio and Quepos is the Rio Tarcoles Bridge or Puente de Rio Tarcoles.
+This bridge is located on the main road along the west coast, Ruta 34.
+You will notice you have reached this place by the restaurants and gift shops at the beginning and numerous tourists walking the bridge.
+The reason why this is such a popular stop is due to the large population of crocodiles that inhabit the Tarcoles River.
+While walking the bridge, you can easily spot these impressive reptiles on the riverbanks or swimming in the water below.
+After watching the crocodiles you can continue to your final destination, but you might want to extend the experience and drive to the nearby town of Tarcoles.
+This small community located near Pacific coast and the Tarcoles river mouth serves as a starting point for boat tours on the river, which allows you to get even closer to the crocodiles and experience the region's diverse wildlife, including various bird species.

 Carara National Park

 Carara National Park is a beautiful but lesser known national park located next to the Tarcoles river.
-The main entrance of the park is located next to Ruta 34 almost right after the Tarcoles bridge on your way to the town of Jaco.
-The park offers a unique blend of ecosystems as it serves as a transitional zone where the dry tropical forests of the north meet the lush rainforests of the south.
+The main entrance of the park is located at Ruta 34 almost right after the Tarcoles bridge on your way to the town of Jaco.
+The park offers a unique blend of ecosystems as it serves as a transitional zone where tropical dry forests of the north meet the tropical rainforests of the south.
 I’m told it is a birdwatcher's paradise!
 The most iconic bird that you can spot in the park is the beautiful Scarlet Macaw.
-The park offers some well-maintained trails that wind through the rainforest.
+The park offers some well-maintained trails that wind through the forest.

 There are three trails that are loped onto each other, of which the first loop is very easy accessible.
-This first so-called Universal Access Trail is the most popular and very accessible.
 The trail is only 1.2 kilometers (0.75 miles) long and loops back to the main entrance.
 It's perfect for families with young children, strollers, or wheelchairs.
 From the Universal Access Trail, you are able to continue on to the Sendero Quebrada Bonita.
 This short trail is 1.3 kilometers (0.8 miles) long and takes you through the rainforest and alongside the Quebrada Bonita creek.
 It loops back to the Universal Access Trail or you can continue on to the Sendero Los Araceas: This third loop trail is 1.1 kilometers (0.7 miles) long, and winds through a forest rich with araceae plants.
 You can loop back to the Sendero Quebrada Bonita trail, or you can exit the national park onto Ruta 34 at some distance from the main entrance.

 Jaco